bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : An object containing assertions as values
-            keyed on the assertion type defined by [[ registry TBD ]]. [[ Editor's note: should this be an array of objects with internal typing like the sub-ids?
+            keyed on the assertion type defined by [[ registry TBD ]]. [[ Editor's note: should this be an array of objects with internal typing like the sub_ids?
 Do we expect more than one assertion per user anyway? ]]